harshagrl/MunchBae/README.md

 - wrote getMyShop controller in controllers/shop.controller.js
 - configured it's route

-  --------------Moved to frontend part-----------

-**\*\***\*\*\***\*\***_*Set Up Frontend*_**\*\***\*\*\***\*\***

-- Created vite project
-- installed tailwindcss and configured it
-- installed react-router-dom react-router and react-icons 3rd party packages
-- wraped app with browserrouter in main.jsx
-- created routes in App.jsx for signup and signin pages
-- installed daisyui for components
-- created Signup and Signin components in src/pages
-- created pages/ForgotPassword page

-  --------------Moved to backend part-----------

-- installed firebase for google authentication
-- configured firebase in firebase.js
-- created .env file to store firebase apikey
-- built handlegoogleauth function in pages/signup page for sign up with google

-  --------------Moved to backend part-----------

-- handlegoogleauth function in pages/signin page for sign in with google
-- setErr state to show error messages in signup, signin and forgotpassword pages
-- installed react spinners and configured it

-  --------------Moved to backend part-----------

-- useGetCurrentUser custom hook to fetch current user data from backend using token
-- called useGetCurrentUser in App.jsx to make it available throughout the app
-- set up react redux toolkit for storing user data
-- created user.slice.js for user data
-- configured it in store.js
-- Provided store in main.jsx
-- dispatched user data in signup, signin, usecurrentuser
-- accessed user data in App.jsx
-- created NavBar component and accessed user data from redux store to show user name
-- modified navbar component for owner dashboard

-  --------------Moved to backend part-----------

 - custom hook for getMyShop in hooks folder
 - ownerSlice for storing shop data
 - dispatched shop data in owner dashboard